 The Psychology and Applied Therapies undergraduate programs provide you with the opportunity to develop unique specializations in the fields of psychology, counseling and behavioral sciences.

 The undergraduate Psychology and Applied Therapies programs encompass five diverse, theoretical, research and applied subjects for you to explore.
 The Bachelor's degrees in these areas prepare you for graduate schools in fields such as counseling or clinical psychology, art therapy or expressive art therapy, neuroscience, social work, education and nursing.
 If you choose not to go on to graduate school, you may also seek jobs in a diverse range of professions, including counselors, social workers, special education assistants, rehabilitation specialists, and therapeutic aides.

-The Bachelor of Arts majors offer specific theoretical and research-oriented perspectives: Psychology is a clinically focused and research-oriented degree path, while Holistic Psychology is a major examining healing research and practice around the world.
+The two Bachelor of Arts majors offer specific theoretical and research-oriented perspectives: Psychology is a clinically focused and research-oriented degree path, while Holistic Psychology is a major examining healing research and practice around the world.

 Expressive Arts Therapy